 Neglecting Background Screening

-Neglecting background screening?
-What are the consequences that may affect your organisation when you ignore this process when hiring?
+Are you neglecting background screening?
+What consequences may affect your organisation when you ignore this process when hiring?
 What is it about Background Screening?
 Statistics have revealed to us that a substantial quantity of resumes that are presented to HR during the recruitment process comprised fabricated material; shortlisting is a rigorous assortment procedure intended to put your applicant on trial, but if you are interviewing an individual who has fabricated much of their resume, how can you make a good judge of character?
-Put, executing a pre-employment check is the best way to go about combatting this issue.
+Put, executing a pre-employment check is the best way to combat this issue.

+Background screening is vital to organisations of all types and industries as it can assist in authenticating your employees’ record of accomplishment and help avoid a bad hire.
 Before COVID-19, it was found that an estimate of 85% of organisations testified to conducting background screening of some type.
 On the same note, a vast 92 per cent stated that they trust their employees with confidential data but without the assistance of a background screening measure.
-Background screening is vital to organisations of all types and industries as it can assist in authenticating that your employees’ record of accomplishment and help avoid a bad hire.
+Find out other ways COVID has impacted the hiring process, or download our background screening brochure.

 1. Your prospective member of staff could be a felon